HomeLatest NewsIndustryChinese tech major Vivo India under ED scanner over Rs 62,476 crores remittances

 All three Chinese nationals of GPICPL including Lou have already left India, the ED said.
 While Lou left India in April 2018, the other two directors of GPICPL namely Zhengshen Ou and Zhang Jie left India in 2021.

-The Enforcement Directorate said it raided 48 locations of Vivo and its 23 related entities this week, alleging that sale proceeds of Vivo India were transferred out of India to show losses and avoid paying taxes.
+The Enforcement Directorate said raided 48 locations of Vivo and its 23 related entities this week, alleging that sale proceeds of Vivo India were transferred out of India to show losses and avoid paying taxes.

 Get the day's headlines from Tech Observer straight in your inbox